Bira/octopus-carnival/_drafts/wir-mm-4e-cyclops.md

 ## The Lore

-All the stuff in the intro is Greek myth, though.
+All that stuff above is Greek myth, though.
 D&D cyclopes don't have divine blood, and in 4e they get a whole new backstory.

 Here, they're Large Fey Humanoids native to the Feywild.
 Some theorize they're